Maxine Birch (Chair of Trustees)

 After taking a music degree, Paul went into corporate publishing, working for Macmillan, Penguin and Heinemann.
 While with Heinemann he spent five years as managing director of their Australian school publishing operation before returning to the UK to set up Reed Elsevier’s educational electronic publishing division.
 After leaving publishing Paul completed a Post-Graduate Diploma in Music and Health, at UWE in Bristol, and has volunteered in various roles relating to adult mental health.
 A keen singer, Paul is currently a member of Oxford Pro Musica Singers and is passionate about the health benefits of singing.
 Paul has three adult sons and five grandchildren.

-John Pearce (Trustee)
+John Pearce (Secretary)

 John has lived and worked in Oxfordshire for many years, working as a practitioner and manager in mental health services.
 He is currently enjoying a spell commissioning services for the County Council Social and Community services where he is in frequent contact with older people and their families, often concerning caring matters and dementia.
 How arts in general and singing in particular can contribute to wellbeing has been a personal passion and professional interest for many years.